MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 ## Preview an exported GLB file

-You can preview the resulting GLB file(s) with the [3D Viewer](https://www.microsoft.com/store/productId/9NBLGGH42THS) on Windows, where you can visualize the individual texture channels and view stats such as triangle count and draw calls to confirm the asset exported as expected.
+You can preview the resulting .GLB file(s) with the [3D Viewer](https://www.microsoft.com/store/productId/9NBLGGH42THS) on Windows, where you can visualize the individual texture channels and view stats such as triangle count and draw calls to confirm the asset exported as expected.

 1. Open 3D Viewer.